-Proposals to fund reinsurance with net federal funding of \$5 billion would result in a gross reinsurance amount of between \$12 and \$15 billion depending on the claims experience for the given year.
-This net funding would reduce consumer premiums by on average 12 percent with an expected state-specific range of 9 to 16 percent depending on the circumstances of each state's enrollment and risk profile.
-Such premium relief is critically needed given the removal of the individual mandate.
-Legislation prescribing the nature and level of federal funding for reinsurance could address this by explicitly providing that the appropriated funding is the "net" amount (e.g., the "scorable" amount after reductions in federal spending from decreased spending for Advanced Premium Tax Credits due to reductions in premiums).
+Proposals to fund reinsurance or state-based high risk pools with net federal funding of \$5 billion would result in a gross reinsurance amount of approximately \$12 billion.
+This amount of net funding would reduce premiums by 10 to 12 percent, and is critically needed given the likely impact of removal of the individual mandate penalty alone.
+Legislation prescribing the nature and level of federal funding for invisible high risk pools or reinsurance could address this by explicitly providing that the appropriated funding is the "net" amount (e.g., the "scorable" amount after reductions in federal spending from decreased spending for Advanced Premium Tax Credits due to reductions in premiums).
+(See, Addendum: Reinsurance or High Risk Pools as Cost Effective Paths to Promote Market Stabilization.)

-2. Provisions should allow for state-based initiatives and state flexibility while providing a commonly administered reinsurance program for non-applying states.
+2. Provisions should allow for state-based initiatives and state flexibility while providing a commonly-administered reinsurance program for non-applying states.

 Fostering and encouraging state-based solutions is vital.
-At the same time, where states do not have the ability to manage and implement a reinsurance program, the states' residents should still benefit from the premium reductions and market stability that results from reinsurance-type mechanisms.
-Assuring that all Americans benefit from this program could be done by including legislative protections for residents of states that do not opt to submit for funding under the 1332 waiver process.
-A reinsurance program for states that do not apply, similar to that used for the reinsurance program administered for states in 2014, could assure that the residents of those states would still benefit from lower premiums and more plan competition.
+At the same time, where states do not have the capacity or bandwidth to manage and implement a state-based invisible high risk pool or reinsurance program, the states' residents should still benefit from the premium reductions and market stability resulting from reinsurance-type mechanisms.
+Assuring that all Americans benefit from this program could be done by including in the legislation protections for residents of states that do not opt to submit for funding under the 1332 waiver process.
+A non-applying state reinsurance program, using a structure similar to that used for the reinsurance program administered for states in 2014 could assure that the residents of states that do not opt to establish their own model would still benefit from lower premiums and more plan competition.